 Jonas Jonsson, pilot in command for STEReO, the Scalable Traffic Management for Emergency Response Operations project, at NASA's Ames Research Center, performs pre-flight checks on a FreeFly Systems Alta X drone, Wednesday, May 5, 2021 as Cal Fire conducts aerial fire fighting training exercises near Redding, California.
 STEReO, the Scalable Traffic Management for Emergency Response Operations project, led by NASA’s Ames Research Center, builds on NASA’s expertise in air traffic management, human factors research, and autonomous technology development to apply the agency’s work in Unmanned Aircraft Systems Traffic Management, or UTM, to public safety uses.
 Photo Credit: (NASA/Joel Kowsky)

-NASA's SpaceX Crew-7 in training at SpaceX in Hawthorne, California before their mission to the International Space Station.
-Andreas Mogensen poses for a portrait.
+NASA's SpaceX Crew-7 crew traveled to SpaceX in Hawthorne, California during a trip to train for their International Space Station mission.
+Konstantin Borisov smiles for a photograph.
 Imagery provided by SpaceX

 Tylar Greene, NASA Communications, moderates a mission and science briefing for NASA’s Landsat 9 mission at Vandenberg Space Force Base in California on Sept.
 24, 2021.
 Virtual participants (not shown) are Jeff Masek, Landsat 9 project scientist at NASA’s Goddard Space Flight Center; Chris Crawford, Landsat 9 project scientist at USGS; Inbal Becker-Reshef, director of NASA’s Harvest food security and agriculture program; Del Jenstrom, Landsat 9 project manager at Goddard; Brian Sauer, Landsat 9 project manager at USGS; Sabrina Chapman, manager, system engineering, Northrop Grumman Space Systems; and Sarah Lipscy, OLI-2 senior engineer, Ball Aerospace & Technologies.
 Landsat 9 is scheduled to launch at 2:11 p.m.
 EDT (11:11 a.m.
 PDT) on Monday, Sept.
 27, on a United Launch Alliance Atlas V 401 rocket from Space Launch Complex 3 at Vandenberg.
 The launch is managed by NASA’s Launch Services Program, based at the agency’s Kennedy Space Center in Florida.
 Landsat 9 will join its sister satellite, Landsat 8, in orbit in collecting images from across the planet every eight days.
 This calibrated data will continue the Landsat program’s critical role in monitoring the health of Earth and helping people manage essential resources, including crops, irrigation water, and forests.